Authentication vs Verification: What's the Difference?

 Just about everything we do in this modern, hyper-digital age relies on computerised technology, from communication and online shopping to entertainment and even transportation.
 So cybersecurity – keeping data, devices and networks protected from unauthorised or criminal use – is essential.

-For businesses, having a strong cybersecurity strategy involves developing and implementing increasingly advanced security systems to avoid data breaches.
+For businesses, having a strong cybersecurity strategy involves developing and implementing increasingly advanced security systems to avoid data breaches, identity theft, and similar digital threats.
 It also means carrying out robust checks to prevent fraud and protect customers.
-Personal identity verification – to ensure service users are genuine – is a crucial part of this process.
+Personal identity verification and authentication – to ensure service users are genuine – is a crucial part of this process.

 What is verification?

-The word 'verification' means the act of checking that something is true or correct.
-In the context of cybersecurity, verification means to identify that a person or business is who they propose to be.
-Verification typically happens at the start of a new relationship between a company and a customer.
+The word 'verification' generally refers to the act of checking that something is true or correct.
+In cybersecurity, verification means to identify that a person or business is who they propose to be.
+Verification of a user's identity typically happens at the start of a new relationship between a company and a customer.

 Imagine you're signing up for a new credit card and need to go through identity checking to have your application processed.